Izolex/ac_dat/readme.md

 For doing that, the tail must be disabled and the algorithm for searching free node modified.

 ### Tail as single array
-Storing characters in tail requires n×4+8+p bytes of memory, where p is the size of pointer and n the number of characters.
+Storing characters in tail requires at least n×4+4+p bytes of memory, where p is the size of pointer and n the number of characters.
-The tail requires c×n+4 bytes of memory, where c is the size of cell and n the number of the cells.
+The tail requires at least c×n+4+p bytes of memory, where c is the size of cell, n the number of the cells and where p is the size of pointer.
 Using the tail as single character array can reduce the amount of used memory, but it really depends on dictionary.

 ### Hash table for node children